kutlusoy/axai-galaxy-aichat/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A powerful WordPress plugin that integrates AnythingLLM Chat Widget with advanced theme customization options and extensive configuration settings.
+You can use your own AnythingLLM Server (Docker).
+You can test the functioning version at https://axai.at

 == Description ==